 3. Mixing Business and Personal

-I don’t really use my blog for to-do lists, but it’s my go-to for sorting out both work and personal stuff.
+I don’t really use it for to-do lists, but I do use it to untangle both business and personal thoughts.

 4. No Fear of Losing Notes